-Over the last few years lots of work has be carried out in the cemetery.
+Over the last few years lots of work has been carried out in the cemetery and this work continues.
 Shrubs removed, trees trimmed and covered seating areas installed.
 The hedges and grass are all cut under contract and we have a caretaker who attends once a fortnight to clear away dying flowers and debris.
 Snowdrops and daffodils have been planted to add a dash of colour in the spring as well as valuable nectar for early emerging pollinators.
 These areas are left uncut until all foliage has died down.
 Three new trees have been planted as well as hedging whips at the rear and sides of the Cemetery.
 Fingers crossed to see if the hedge whips have survived last summer's heatwave.

 The cemetery is designated a Lawn Cemetery and as such all flowers are required to be placed close to any headstone on either a grave or Ashes Internment plot.
 No glass or ceramics are allowed as these could be dangerous for the grass cutter and visitors of damaged.
+We have this year agreed that if items are placed away from the headstone the grass cutter can remove these and place in front of the headstone.
+We have had a few issues with the cutting of the grass and we have asked for the grass cutters to quote for removing all of the grass as they mow.
 All memorials are checked annually for stability and if the Parish Clerk has details of the family they will be contacted and asked to repair the memorial.
 The family not the Parish Council are responsible for the maintenance of memorials.
 If there are no contact details the memorial will be laid flat on the grave /ashes plot.

 Cemetery Policy and costs of burial/ashes internment are reviewed annually using other local cemetery pricing schedules for comparison.
+These fees wee increased from January 2024 and because of our lack of space we will only be able to take burials for residents or those that have a close connection to the village.